-able A Purchasing Thresholds (ex GST) Policy Requirements Up to \$1,000 Consult as to whether an existing Term Contract or Pre-Qualified Supplier Panel exists and use as prescribed.
+Table A Purchasing Thresholds (ex GST) Policy Requirements Up to \$1,000 Consult as to whether an existing Shire goods / services contract exists and use as appropriate.
 If no contract exists, purchase directly from a supplier.
 No quotations are required prior to purchase.
-In the case of goods / services which are available locally, the purchase may occur directly with a Local Supplier, as considered appropriate by the officer, even if the good / service can be supplied by a non-local supplier at a cheaper price, provided sufficient budget provisions are available and the price difference is not greater than 20%.
 Officers must ensure that they use their professional knowledge and expertise in the purchasing process.
-Over \$1,000 and Up to Consult as to whether an existing Term Contract or Pre-Qualified Supplier Panel exists and use as prescribed. \$10,000 If no contract exists obtain at least two (2) written quotations from suppliers using a simple quotation process, either in writing or using VendorPanel eQuotes.
-In the case of goods / services which are available locally, the purchase may occur with a Local Supplier, as considered appropriate by the Formatted: Justified 1 officer, if the price difference between a local and non-local supplier does not exceed \$200 or 10%, whichever is the greater, provided sufficient budget provisions are available.
-Formatted: Font color: Red Formatted: Normal If you are utilising a WALGA Preferred Supplier Panel and there are more than two (2) preferred suppliers on the supplier panel, quotations must be sought from each preferred supplier, as considered appropriate by the officer.
-Over \$10,000 Consult as to whether an existing Term Contract or Pre-Qualified Supplier Panel exists and use as prescribed.

-1 and Up To \$50,000 If no contract exists, obtain at least three (3) written quotations using VendorPanel eQuotes.
-The CP/FIN-3217 Regional Price Preference Policy is to be applied.
+Over \$1,000 and Up to Consult as to whether an existing Shire goods / services contract exists and use as appropriate. \$10,000 If no contract exists obtain at least two (2) written quotations from suppliers using a simple quotation process, either in writing or using VendorPanel eQuotes.
+If you are utilising a WALGA Preferred Supplier Panel and there are more than two (2) preferred suppliers on the supplier panel, quotations must be sought from each preferred supplier, as considered appropriate by the officer.
+Over \$10,000 and Up To \$50,000 Consult as to whether an existing Shire goods / services contract exists and use as appropriate.
+If no contract exists, obtain at least three (3) written quotations using VendorPanel eQuotes.
 If you are utilising a WALGA Preferred Supplier Panel and there are more than three (3) preferred suppliers on the supplier panel, quotations must be sought from each preferred supplier, as considered appropriate by the officer.
-Over \$50,000 Consult as to whether an existing Term Contract or Pre-Qualified Supplier Panel exists and use as prescribed. and Up To \$150,000 If no contract exists, obtain at least three (3) written quotations using VendorPanel eQuotes.
-The CP/FIN-3217 Regional Price Preference Policy is to be applied.
+Over \$50,000 Consult as to whether an existing Shire goods / services contract exists and use as appropriate. and Up To \$150,000 If no contract exists, obtain at least three (3) written quotations using VendorPanel eQuotes.
 The request is to be compiled using the IF/PC 2285 Request for Quotation template and include a specification of goods and services and quantitative and qualitative criteria with predetermined weightings.
 The procurement decision is to be based on all value for money considerations in accordance with the definition stated within this Policy.
 If you are utilising a WALGA Preferred Supplier Panel and there are more than three (3) preferred suppliers on the supplier panel, quotations must be sought from each preferred supplier, as considered appropriate by the officer.

-Purchasing Thresholds (ex GST) Policy Requirements \$150,000 and above Consult as to whether an existing Term Contract or Pre-Qualified Supplier Panel exists and use as prescribed.
-OR A public tender process is to be facilitated by the Probity Officer in accordance with this Policy and the legislative requirements.
-OR Obtain at least three (3) quotations directly from suppliers on a WALGA Preferred Supplier Panel using VendorPanel eQuotes.
+Purchasing Thresholds (ex GST) Policy Requirements \$150,000 and above A public tender process is to be facilitated by the Probity Officer in accordance with this Policy and the legislative requirements.
+The procurement decision is to be based on value for money considerations in accordance with the definition stated within this Policy OR Obtain at least three (3) quotations directly from suppliers on a WALGA Preferred Supplier Panel using VendorPanel eQuotes.
 If there are more than three (3) preferred suppliers on the supplier panel, quotations must be sought from each preferred supplier, as considered appropriate by the officer.
-In both instances the CP/FIN-3217 Regional Price Preference Policy is to be applied.